 You may ask for preauthorization by telephone.
-We recommend you contact us at least 1 week before you receive any covered health care services for which preauthorization is required.
+We recommend you contact us as soon as possible, but within 3 business days for any covered health care services for which preauthorization is required.
 For covered health care services (other than behavioral health services), call Neighborhood Member Services at 1-855-321-9244.
+For Behavioral Health Services, please call 1-833-470-0578.